jonspeicher/Pomade/README.markdown

 After every fourth successfully-completed pomodoro, Pomade will present a "long break" instead of the normal break duration.
 This long break may be aborted to begin the next pomodoro at any time, just like a normal break.
+The number of pomodoros completed in the long break cycle is shown using filled and unfilled
+dots: a filled dot represents a completed pomodoro.

 Release History
 ---------------